At a Glance

 Our evening activity will be a game walk to the springs themselves.
 This area is exceptional for Lion in particular, and our focus will be on spending time with these incredible animals on foot.
 If we don't strike lucky, Bernard's incredible tracking skills may reveal the presence of other wildlife, including Leopard and African Wild Dog.

-Days Nine to Eleven
+Days Nine to Thirteen

 Our time here will be primarily spent on foot.
 The African Wild Dogs here are used to being tracked on foot and, if we are lucky, we will have the opportunity to spend time with a pack as they socialise and play.
 Another undoubted highlight are the few Elephant bulls who feed on the highest branches of trees by standing on their hind legs, a truly impressive sight that makes for incredible photographs.
 On at least one evening we will visit Mana's 'Magic Forest', woodland permeated by ethereal light giving it an otherworldly quality.